-LAWS1011 Legal Language & Research L Т Р S J С Course Type: 0 2 0 0 0 4
+LAWS1011 Legal Language & Research L T Р S J С Course Type: C ompulsory Disciplinary Paper 3 1 0 0 0 4

-Legal language is different compared to that of the regular usage of English.
+Course Description: Legal language is different compared to that of the regular usage of English.
 It is very important to understand and interpret the legal terminology in a right way.
 This course is designed to impart to the students the importance of legal language and legal research that occupies paramount place in the legal profession.